 Milk starts to form in a pregnant woman's body during the fifth month of pregnancy.

 A newborn baby’s stomach is as big as a cherry in the first 2 days, and only a few drops of colostrum will be sufficient to feed them.
-A common mistake some mothers do is panic about the low supply of breast milk immediately post-partum, and rush into formula feeding the baby.
+A common mistake some mothers do is to panic about the low supply of breast milk immediately post-partum and rush into formula feeding the baby.
 This will lead to stretching the infant’s stomach, which will make the colostrum not enough for him.
 Colostrum is the main source of nutrition for a newborn for the first few days until the transitional milk comes in and the mature milk.
 Meanwhile, the baby’s stomach will grow to adjust to the increase in milk supply.

 To make breastfeeding easier, I recommend skin-to-skin contact between mother and child immediately after delivery.
 This timeframe is called The Golden Hour, due to its value for breastfeeding.
 Skin-to-skin contact must be maintained postpartum until the baby has his first feed or after 60 minutes have passed.
 If this is not possible due to cesarian delivery or other complications, I recommend that the skin-to-skin contact is done during the first few hours after delivery, when the doctors clear the mom to do so, the sooner the better.

 To help in stimulating milk flow it is important to start breastfeeding as soon as possible

 post-delivery, it is recommended that the baby feeds early if he and the mom are fit and capable.